-Forgone interest.
-For any period, forgone interest is:

-- The amount of interest that would be payable for that period if interest accrued at the applicable federal rate and was payable annually on December 31, minutes - Any interest actually payable on the loan for the period.
+- For any period, forgone interest is: - 1) The amount of interest that would be payable for that period if interest accrued on the loan at the applicable federal rate and was payable annually on December 31. minus - 2) Any interest actually payable on the loan for the period.